top of page

 The first aid meet is open to all Lafayette District Scout Troops, Venture Crews, and Webelos and AOL Cub Scouts.

-Details for 2024
+Details

 Perkiomen Valley Middle School WEST